The Tragic True Stories Behind Some Of Hollywood’s Biggest Child Stars

 How Did Chris Farley Die?
 The Inside Story Of The Doomed Comedian’s Final Days

-Chris Farley's death was caused by a "speedball" mix of cocaine and morphine, but his friends think there's more to the story.
+Chris Farley's death in December 1997 was caused by a "speedball" mix of cocaine and morphine, but his friends think there's more to the story.

 The Mysterious Death of Thelma Todd, Hollywood’s ‘Ice Cream Blonde’